Document Forms & Templates

 This is a sample PowerPoint presentation to help you present your business for sale.
 It has just 7 slides for expressing the key values of the company.
 Feel free to download it, then update the file and create your very own version.Download View online

 Closing the Deal

 The purpose of a business-to-business Non-Compete, Non-Solicitation Contract is to restrict the Seller from entering into a business which will compete with the Buyer after the sale, for some period of time thus protecting the Buyer’s post-closing interests.Download View online

 When selling or buying a business, use a Non-disclosure Agreement (NDA) or Confidentiality Agreement (CA) with buyer prospects to keep control of your proprietary information.
 It helps you protect your business secrets such as customer data and pricing.Download View online

 If your intention is to buy a sole-proprietor business, then use this template to write your Letter of Intent to the seller.
 This is also known as an Offer to Purchase a Business or Proposal to Buy a Business.Download View online

 When you're negotiating the sale of an LLC, use a Letter of Intent (proposal).
 The purpose of this document is to facilitate the start of a deal so that the buyer and seller understand the key business and contractual terms involved.
 LLC means Limited Liability Company.Download View online

 A Letter of Intent is a formal document that is provided by the buyer after an initial period of due diligence has been completed.
 This forms the basis for a legally binding Business Sale Agreement.
-Make use of this template to draft your own letter of intent (proposal) to purchase a business.Download View online
+Use this template to draft your own letter of intent (proposal) to purchase a business.Download View online